zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/Di_L3toL4_Molt/Di_L3toL4_Molt.md

     |Ciprofloxacin                  |250 µL                                   |
     |FBS       |50 mL                                    |

 2. Replace cap on media bottle and shake to mix.
-Filter the media using a 0.22 um filter.
+Filter the media using a 0.22 µm filter.

 3. Label filtered media with: name of media, volume, date prepared, and initials.
 Media is good for 1 month post-preparation.